Tuli Kupferberg

-Naphtali "Tuli" Kupferberg (September 28, 1923 – July 12, 2010) was an American counterculture poet, author, singer, cartoonist, publisher, and co-founder of the rock band The Fugs.
+Naphtali "Tuli" Kupferberg (September 28, 1923 – July 12, 2010) was an American counterculture poet, author, singer, editorial cartoonist, comic artist, columnist, publisher, and co-founder of the rock band The Fugs.

 Biography

 Naphtali Kupferberg was born into a Jewish, Yiddish-speaking household in New York City.
 A cum laude graduate of Brooklyn College in 1944, Kupferberg founded the magazine Birth in 1958.